How Much Is 20 Oz Of Water

 Beyond Water: Total Fluid Intake

-It's important to remember that total fluid intake should be considered, not just water intake.
+it helps to remember that total fluid intake should be considered, not just water intake.
 Other beverages like tea, coffee (in moderation), juice, and even foods with high water content (fruits, vegetables, soups) all contribute to your overall fluid balance.
-Therefore, simply aiming for 20 ounces of water might not be sufficient if you’re not considering these other sources.
+So, simply aiming for 20 ounces of water might not be sufficient if you’re not considering these other sources.

 Frequently Asked Questions (FAQs)